 It is possible to fly directly into Vernal via Denver on United.
 For transportation between the airport and your motel contact your motel or Basin Taxi: Vernal (435/414-1779).
-Another option is fly into Salt Lake City and rent a car for the 3 hour drive to Vernal.
+Alternatively, fly into Salt Lake City and rent a car for the 3 hour drive to Vernal.

 Some of Our Favorite Trips

 Sneak away for a warm week during the winter.
 Mexico’s Sea of Cortez is famous for its abundant marine life.

 For those willing to battle the elements.
 The best western wilderness rafting trip with class IV+ rapids and dramatic views.

 Rogue River Rafting

 Spend 4 days in Southern Oregon camping, rafting and inflatable kayaking the class III Wild & Scenic Rogue River.